 Cambridge Tigers coaches are all qualified to at least Level 1, and have several years’ experience as players, coaches and parents!
 The helpers at each session are club members who volunteer to come along each week to help support junior development in the club.

-All our coaches are CRB-checked and the club has a Child Protection Policy which coaches and helpers sign up to.
+All our coaches are DBS-checked and the club has a Child Protection Policy which coaches and helpers sign up to.
 First aid cover is provided by the staff at Chesterton Sports Centre.

 Children need to wear suitable sports clothing for Tiggers and Tigers Juniors – for example, a tee-shirt, shorts and trainers – and they should also bring a bottle of water to access throughout the session.